Growing Bright and Beautiful Yellow Vegetables

 #1: Beans

-Yellow beans, and purple, too, provide the contrast needed to make finding that perfectly ripe bean that much easier than their green cousins.
+Yellow beans (and purple, too!) provide the contrast needed to make finding that perfectly ripe bean much easier than their green cousins.

-Two varieties of beans that I like to grow are Trilogy mix and Rocdor.
+Two varieties of beans that I like to grow are Trilogy Mix and Rocdor.
 Trilogy is a mix of yellow, purple and green beans.
-I love the complimentary colors of yellow and purple in this mix, even if I have to dig a little deeper for the green ones.
-And Rocdor is an early bean, 53 days to harvest, that has a rich and buttery taste.
-The golden color will make your harvesting job a breeze.
+Each variety matures on a slightly different timeline, so you get a more staggered harvest.
+If you want to grow just yellow, Rocdor is an early bean, 53 days to harvest, that has a rich and buttery taste.

 #2: Beets